Amish Mennonite: Beachy Amish Mennonites

 The largest and most dominant contemporary Amish Mennonite group are the Beachy Amish Mennonites.
 The Beachy Amish received their name from Moses M. Beachy, a former Old Order Amish bishop in Somerset County, Pennsylvania.
 Beachy refused to administer a strict form of shunning against members whose only offense was transferring membership to the nearby Conservative Amish Mennonite congregation.
 Half of the congregation sided with Beachy, and the other half sided with co-ministers Yoder and Yoder.
 Beachy's congregation affiliated with a similar Amish Mennonite congregation in Lancaster County, today known as the Weavertown Amish Mennonite Church.
 During the 1940s, a number of other factions emerged in Ohio, Indiana, Illinois, Iowa, Kansas, Oklahoma, and Virginia from Old Order Amish groups.
 The congregations sought affiliation with the Beachy constituency.

 Today, the Beachy Amish vary widely in practice, as the constituency is a fellowship with congregational autonomy separate of a governing conference.
 Most have retained conservative, plain practices, but this is becoming increasingly questioned, especially in more mainstream churches in predominantly Old Order Amish areas, though not exclusively confined to these regions.
 New standard allowances in the more mainstream congregations include the radio and DVD or video watching.
 Clothing is also less distinct in these congregations, especially among the men; however, women's dress has become less distinguishable with a tighter fit and the wearing of sweaters or jackets, and coverings undergone abbreviation.
-In light of these trends, certain Beachy Amish Mennonite congregations organized into fellowships to retain the traditional emphasis on plain dress and nonconformity to the world, including the Maranatha Amish-Mennonite Churches, Ambassadors Amish Mennonite, Mennonite Christian Fellowship, Berea Amish-Mennonite Churches, and Midwest Beachy Amish-Mennonite.
+In light of these trends, certain Beachy Amish Mennonite congregations organized into fellowships to retain the traditional emphasis on plain dress and nonconformity to the world, including the Maranatha Amish-Mennonite Churches, Ambassadors Amish Mennonite, Mennonite Christian Fellowship, Berea Amish-Mennonite Churches, and Midwest Beachy Amish-Mennonite who are also called Old Beachy Amish.

 The most conservative of Beachy congregations use German in services, refuse to have their photograph taken, and dress similar to the New Order Amish.
 Between these two range points is a wide variety of practice.